-The faculty of the Department of Humanities have traditionally represented the disciplines of history, literature, philosophy, ethics, religion, and the culture of health practices.
+The faculty of the Department of Humanities have traditionally represented the disciplines of literature, philosophy, ethics, religion, and the culture of health practices.
 The methodologies of these disciplines are complementary to those of the biomedical sciences–different, but equally valid and useful for the healing professions.
 Their content permeates the work of the practicing physician.
 By focusing on issues and questions raised by and within medicine, humanities teaching aims to help physicians-in-training develop the following attitudes and capabilities:

 Critical awareness of underlying values and assumptions of the biomedical sciences.

 Empathy for the patient’s experience of illness and health care.

 Awareness of the social, political, and cultural contexts of illness and health care.